sylhare/sylhare.github.io/_posts/2015-01-23-Working-with-agile.md

 ### DSDM.
 Dynamic Systems Development Method

-It's the dynamic systems development method and it comes from RAD (rapid application development)
+It's the dynamic systems development method, and it comes from RAD (rapid application development)

 ## Other Agile Principles